yokawasa/sqs-bulk-loader/README.md

 sqs-bench [options...] <sqs-url>

 Options:
--m string            (Required) SQS message payload" -c connections       Number of parallel simultaneous SQS session
+-m string            (Required) AWS SQS message payload to send" -c connections       Number of parallel simultaneous SQS session
                      By default 1; Must be more than 0 -n num-calls         Run for exactly this number of calls by each SQS session